kwnaidoo/mobile_loans/readme.txt

 =============================

-Depending on the platform you are using , simpy run the binary file found in the bin directory for your operating system from the projects main folder i.e. mobile_loans/ e.g. :
+Depending on the platform you are using , simpy run the binary file found in the bin directory for your operating system from the projects main folder in your terminal i.e. mobile_loans/ e.g. :

+For Mac:
+1. Open Terminal
+2. cd mobile_loans/
-bin/mac/mobile_report_generator
+3. Execute: bin/mac/mobile_report_generator

+For Linux:
+1. Open Terminal
+2. cd mobile_loans/
+3. Execute: bin/linux/mobile_report_generator

+For Windows**:
+1. Open CMD
+2. cd mobile_loans
+3. Execute: bin\linux\mobile_report_generator

+** Tested on Windows 7 AMD 64bit, should work fine in other versions however I haven't had sufficient time or windows versions to test on the various devices and windows versions.

 (Optional) You can rebuild the app on your operating system if needed by doing the following : go run main.go       (go must be installed, instructions here : https://golang.org/doc/install)